Updated 9 Mar 2023

 Horten's unbraced monoplanes seemingly took Dunne's formula to its ultimate conclusion.
 Yet unlike Dunne he never really conquered proverse yaw, relying on Frise ailerons and drag rudders to coordinate turns.
 His understanding remains debatable.
 It is unfortunate that when questioned he changed his tune on occasion for one reason or another, while Lee's and Bowers' accounts of him are a little too apt to reference each other in a disturbing circularity.
 I need to track down the truth about that Ph.D thesis, which he obtained from Göttingen in 1946.

 The technical answer is threefold.
 Firstly, the quest for ultimate aerodynamic cleanliness is also the quest for ultimate efficiency, yielding the lightest weight and lowest drag for any given payload – and hence also the maximum speed and range, lowest operating cost and least damage to the environment with any given engine.
-Secondly, in the absence of complex, expensive and error-prone digital flight systems, proverse yaw can greatly improve the handling characteristics of such highly efficient airframes, especially when safety is paramount, such as in the stall or when landing in a crosswind.
-This can significantly reduce the workload demanded of the control computer, yielding a faster time to market and a lighter, cheaper system.
+Secondly, proverse yaw can greatly improve the handling characteristics of such highly efficient airframes, especially when safety is paramount, such as in the stall or when landing in a crosswind.
+This is of obvious benefit to the pilot of lower-cost, amnually-flown types, while even for complex, sophisticated and expensive digital flight systems, it can significantly reduce the workload demanded of the control computer, yielding a faster time to market and a lighter, cheaper, more robust system.
 Thirdly, the military quest for stealth is also the quest to remove any and every extraneous feature from the physical shape.
 That includes not only the tail, but also the flashes of reflection produced by control surfaces.
-Proverse yaw helps significantly in this last, while tailless is better than tailed, the flying wing better still, the finless all-wing stealthiest of all.
+Proverse yaw helps too in this last, as does an efficient and controllable airframe requiring minimal control movements; here, tailless is better than tailed, the flying wing better still, the finless all-wing stealthiest of all.

-But perhaps there is another reason, one which stirs the deepest passions and drives its protagonists the hardest whether they be of mathematical or practical bent.
+And perhaps there is another reason why all this matters to us, one which stirs the deepest passions and drives its protagonists the hardest whether they be of mathematical or practical bent.
 It is, simply, the sheer beauty and sense of awe that arises through the conceptual simplicity of the all-wing form and the elegance of its ultimate realisation.

 While Dunne lacked in mindset, Prandtl and Jones lacked in interest and Horten may or may not have lacked in application, the truly practical all-wing aircraft remained elusive.
 Bowers has brought the all-wing closer to its ultimate perfection, in which only the inherent drawbacks of fitting everything inside a slim aerofoil, and then balancing it within a very narrow range, now restrict the roles in which it can at last fulfil its promise.
 He has since retired, but others are already beginning to fly drones and push his work forwards.